alban-read/M1-MICRO-FORTH/M1MicroForth.md

 The word NTH looks up a TOKEN given a words ADDRESS, I use backtick rather than ' because I use ' for text strings.

-To begin with I compiled TOKENS right into the word, later I added the separate TOKENS space, and shrunk the dictionary elements to just be the current header and data elements, 64 bytes.
+To begin with I compiled TOKENS right into the dictionary slot, later I allocated storage for these, and shrunk the dictionary elements to just be the current header and data elements, 64 bytes.

-As SEE shows a word in the dictionary has a PRIM RUN, that is pointer to a function that executes at run time.
+As SEE shows; a word in the dictionary has a PRIM RUN funtion, that is the pointer to the function that executes at run time.

-This is what the outer interpreter calls, and what the compiler tokenises into a word.
+This is what the outer interpreter calls, and what the compiler tokenises into high level words.

-Every word also has a PRIM COMP pointer, these are primitive functions that are *called by the compiler when it is compiling that word.
+Every word also has a PRIM COMP pointer, these are primitive functions that are *called by the compiler* as it is compiling that word into a new definition.

-The FORTH compiler is very simple and small, and can be built up over time because it calls lots of little helper words.
+The FORTH compiler is very simple and small and can be built up over time; because it calls lots of little helper words.

 Although this implementation only uses native code primitive words in the compiler, the overall pattern is the same as other FORTH versions, words are expected to help compile themselves.

-Something has to run the 'compiled' code, the secret is that every-thing a computer runs is machine code, and anything else is just data.
+The computer only runs machine code, so something has to run the token 'compiled' code, everything a computer runs is machine code, and anything else is just data.

-The thing that runs the code is the *inner interpreter*, faced with a list of TOKENS its only job is to find the machine code, and call it.
+The fucntion that runs the token code is the *inner interpreter*, given wa list of TOKENS its only job is to find the machine code for each one, and call it.

 There are many ways to implement this, I settled on something simple:-